coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/prerequisites.md

 Here's a [guide from Makeuseof](https://www.makeuseof.com/tag/beginners-guide-setting-ssh-linux-testing-setup/) to connect by SSH to your **remote node.**

+## :hammer\_pick: How to Run Commands

+* Commands are to be run in a terminal window or ssh terminal.
+* Commands preceded by `sudo` will prompt for your password at first, and periodically afterwards.

 ## :woman\_technologist: Skills for operating an staking node

 As a validator for Ethereum, you will typically have the following abilities: